 - Pick up date, time, and location

-- Expected delivery date, and location
+- Expected delivery date and location

 Measured as pounds per cubic foot, density represents how much space and weight your machinery takes up and is the most crucial factor for determining your shipping rates.
 Due to their size and irregular shape, the vast majority of heavy machinery’s density is calculated by its total maximum size, as if it were being stored in a huge shipping crate.
-To find the density of the total maximum size you must take three steps:
+To find the density of the total maximum size, you must take three steps:

 - Begin by measuring the length, width, and height of the object.
-Multiply these factors in order to get the shipment’s volume in cubic inches.
+Multiply these factors to get the shipment’s volume in cubic inches.
 If there are more items, repeat the process, then add them up.